-There are no specific restrictions on foreign ownership applicable to banking entities.
+No specific restrictions on foreign ownership apply to banking entities.

-4. SUPERVISION
+4. Supervision

-4.1 Corporate Governance Requirements

-Pursuant to Law 8/2013, banking entities must have robust corporate governance arrangements, which include the following:
+4.1 Corporate Governance RequirementsPursuant to Law 8/2013, banking entities must have robust corporate governance arrangements, which include the following:

-- a clear organisational structure with welldefined, transparent and consistent lines of responsibility; - effective processes to identify, manage, monitor and report the risks they are or might be exposed to;
+a clear organisational structure with welldefined, transparent and consistent lines of responsibility;

-- adequate internal control mechanisms, including sound administration and accounting procedures; and - remuneration policies and practices that are consistent with and promote sound and effective risk management.
+- effective processes to identify, manage, monitor and report the risks they are or might be exposed to; - adequate internal control mechanisms, including sound administration and accounting procedures; and - remuneration policies and practices that are consistent with and promote sound and effective risk management.